 Elliptical Cross Trainer

-The main difference with this machine is that you can choose to exercise from either a standing or seated position.
+The main difference between an elliptical cross-trainer and a standard elliptical is that you can choose to exercise from either a standing or seated position.
 When you first look at it, you may be wondering if it’s a bicycle or an elliptical.
 It’s a bit of both, and will allow you to exercise without any impact or pressure to your lower body or back.

 This elliptical has the simplest design of all elliptical machines.
 You won’t find a flywheel or motor, and it’s operated entirely by your own physical power.
 The pedals go back and forth as opposed to in a circular motion.